 Copyright Ⓒ 2014 – 2020 – mpc-journal.org

 We believe relations in West Asia and North Africa are much more complex than what we learn from mainstream media.
 The culture(s) in this region can be traced back to some of the most ancient civilisations in the world.
 In spite of the violence plaguing this region currently, evidence suggests that the general tendency in these communities leans towards peace and non-violence.
 There, relations, traditions and ethics constitute of a wider context than religion or politics do.
 Thus, in addition to reporting on political and cultural issues, we also report about international relations, defence and counterterrorism, we accentuate equality and diversity on our content.

 The embarkation on a substantive dialogue to deal with the crises sweeping the Orient – from investigating the authority of religious establishment and its impact on the spread of hard-line radical thought, and the rights of minorities and vulnerable groups, particularly women and children’s rights, to providing a neutral, independent and substantially different view from the political views promoted across the world, which directly affect the destinies of the people covered– will significantly contribute to preventive measures through dismantling these sophisticated crises and the spill-over thereof to various parts of the world.

-The Journal is particularly directed towards academics and is primarily focused on issues of the youth and vulnerable groups in the Middle East and North Africa.
+The Journal also seeks to inform the readers about the youth and vulnerable groups in the Middle East and North Africa.
 While we offer a platform to religious, ethnic, social and intellectual minorities in West Asia and North Africa, we also offer the same platform to other minorities in the West and elsewhere.
 Rights of everyone matter for us!

 Objectivity far from ideological leaning, although relative based on our understanding, constitutes our principal editorial benchmark.
 We think that we carry an ideology-free message, which is necessarily open to everyone.

 We offer an information and exchange platform for authentic voices to tackle issues related to Mashreq politics and culture as well as to Occident-Orient relations.